 By identifying and addressing these risk factors, individuals can take proactive steps to prevent yeast infections and maintain their overall well-being.

-If left untreated or not managed properly, yeast infections can lead to several complications.
+If left untreated or not appropriately managed, yeast infections can lead to several complications.

-Frequent yeast infections may signal an underlying condition like a weakened immune system or diabetes.
+Frequent yeast infections may signal an underlying condition, such as a weakened immune system or diabetes.

-Preventing yeast infections involves several strategies focused on maintaining good hygiene, wearing appropriate clothing, managing health conditions, and making lifestyle changes.
+Preventing yeast infections involves several strategies, including maintaining good hygiene, wearing appropriate clothing, managing underlying health conditions, and making lifestyle changes.

 Early detection and treatment of yeast infections are essential for preventing complications and ensuring a speedy recovery.

 Diagnosing a yeast infection typically involves a combination of physical examination and laboratory tests.
-During a physical examination, a healthcare provider will assess the affected area for signs of inflammation, redness, and discharge.
+During a physical exam, a healthcare provider will assess the affected area for signs of inflammation, redness, and discharge.
 They may ask about your symptoms and any potential risk factors for developing a yeast infection.
-This includes recent antibiotic use or a weakened immune system.
+This including recent antibiotic use or a weakened immune system.

 Laboratory tests may be performed to confirm the presence of Candida and rule out other potential causes of the symptoms.
 These tests may include: